paintoxic/rgba-to-hex-colors/README.md

-# rbga-to-hex-colors
+# rgba-to-hex-colors

 [![MIT License][license-image]][license]

-rbga-to-hex-colors is a helper to convert RGBA Color String to Hex color string
+rgba-to-hex-colors is a helper to convert RGBA Color String to Hex color string

 ### **Example**